Nobody's Business (song)

-"Nobody's Business" is a song recorded by Barbadian singer Rihanna for her seventh studio album Unapologetic (2012).
-Co-written by Rihanna together with its producers Terius "The-Dream" Nash and Carlos "Los" McKinney, it features guest vocals by American singer Chris Brown.
+"Nobody's Business" is a song by Barbadian singer Rihanna featuring American singer Chris Brown from the former's seventh studio album, Unapologetic (2012).
+Rihanna wrote the song with its producers, The-Dream and Carlos McKinney.
+It became available as the album's tenth track on November 19, 2012, when the album was released by Def Jam Recordings and SRP Records.
 It is their third collaboration following the domestic violence case that happened between them in 2009.
-"Nobody's Business" is a house, disco-pop and R&B-funk song that mixes Chicago stepping and features strings, piano, and a four-on-the-floor kick drum.
-It contains interpolation of the 1987 single "The Way You Make Me Feel" by Michael Jackson.
+A house, disco-pop, and R&B-funk song, "Nobody's Business" mixes Chicago stepping and features strings, piano, a four-on-the-floor kick drum, and an interpolation of Michael Jackson's 1987 single "The Way You Make Me Feel".

-"Nobody's Business" received generally positive reviews from contemporary music critics with many of them labeling the song as standout on the album.
+"Nobody's Business" received generally positive reviews from music critics, with many of them labeling the song as a standout on the album.
 Despite that, some journalists criticized Rihanna's decision to collaborate with Brown again because of their former relationship and domestic violence case.
-Following the release of Unapologetic, as a result of the strong digital downloads, the song charted on multiple charts worldwide; it peaked at number 36 on the French Singles Chart, number seven on the UK Singles R&B Chart, number 63 on the UK Singles Chart and number 39 on the US Hot R&B/Hip-Hop Songs.
+Following the release of Unapologetic, as a result of strong digital downloads, the song charted on multiple charts worldwide; it peaked at numbers 19 and 14 on the bubbling under charts in the Flanders and Wallonia regions of Belgium, number 36 in France, number 63 on the UK Singles Chart, number 7 on the UK Hip Hop and R&B Singles Chart, and number 39 on the US Hot R&B/Hip-Hop Songs chart.